tiramiseb/terraform_packer_ansible/README.md

 with new accounts creation: I could not try this stuff at first because I was unable to use these tools.
 It was fixed a few hours later but that points out the problems that may occur when relying on a single provider.
-Moreover, pushes to ECR were painfully slow: 300kB/s.
+Moreover, pushes to ECR were painfully slow: 300kB/s - that's because I'm using an ADSL connection, in a production environment I would use a build server near the infrastructure, allowing fast transfers.

 The Ansible configuration is inspired from the wordpress-nginx example (https://github.com/ansible/ansible-examples/tree/master/wordpress-nginx).